Commentary: Lived in Rakhine for generations, yet Rohingya Muslims 'do not belong in Myanmar'

 Such tensions have been around for several decades, with multitudes of Rohingya fleeing to Cox’s Bazar in southeastern Bangladesh in waves.

-A significant exodus of Muslims occurred during what the Myanmar immigration and security authorities call operations to register citizens and screen out foreigners under the Burma Socialist Programme Party military government in 1978.
+A significant exodus occurred during what the Myanmar immigration and security authorities call operations to register citizens and screen out foreigners under the Burma Socialist Programme Party military government in 1978.

 That year, over 200,000 refugees from Myanmar crossed over to Bangladesh.
 The international community accused Myanmar authorities of persecution, torture, harassment and excessive use of force against the Muslims of Rakhine state.